ClintH/interactivity/canvas/starter-animated/README.md

 # starter-animated

-Sets up a canvas drawing loop to repeatedly draw a frame
+Sets up a canvas drawing loop to repeatedly draw a frame.

+It also shows drawing in relation to pointer movements.